 The session will explore questions including:

-- Why does early years nutrition matter, and what can local government do to influence this agenda?
+- why does early years nutrition matter, and what can local government do to influence this agenda?

-- How can councils collaborate across departments and sectors to create lasting change?
+- how can councils collaborate across departments and sectors to create lasting change?

-- What does coproduction look like in practice, and how can it drive real impact for children and families?
+- what does coproduction look like in practice, and how can it drive real impact for children and families?

 Presenters will share insights on the strategic and political context for early years nutrition, innovative and cross-disciplinary research methods, and how to translate findings into meaningful practice at scale.
 The session will conclude with a panel Q and A, offering attendees the opportunity to explore what these insights could mean for early years policy and practice in their own local area.